 Where Can You Do a Walking Meditation?

-How To Do a Walking Meditation
+How To Do a Meditation

 To prepare, make sure you choose comfortable, loose clothing for the location you’re going to walk in.
 It it’s outdoors, consider dressing in layers to account for weather changes.
 If you’re indoors, consider walking barefoot so you can more closely pay attention to the motions.
-Always move in a way which is safe for your health situation.
+Always move in a way that is safe for your health situation.

 Begin by standing with your feet hip-width apart.
 Balance yourself evenly on your feet.
 Let your hands hang loose at your sides.
 Lift the crown of your head up.